MBBS Counselling

 Minimum Qualifying Percentile: Candidates must obtain the minimum qualifying percentile specified by the authorities.
 The qualifying percentile is determined based on the category to which the candidate belongs.

 Age Limit: Candidates must meet the age criteria set by the authorities.
 Generally, the minimum age limit is 17 years, and the maximum age limit varies based on the category and state regulations.
-There may be relaxation in the upper age limit for reserved category candidates.
+There may be a relaxation in the upper age limit for reserved category candidates.

 Nationality: Candidates must be Indian citizens or Non-Resident Indians (NRIs), Overseas Citizens of India (OCIs), Persons of Indian Origin (PIOs), or foreign nationals, as specified by the authorities.